Capture of Zaranj

-The capture of Zaranj, the capital of Nimruz Province, Afghanistan, occurred on 6 August 2021.
-According to the local officials, only the National Directorate of Security (NDS) and its forces had put up a fight against the Taliban, but they too eventually surrendered to the Taliban.
-Local officials had been requesting for reinforcements but received no response.
+The capture of Zaranj, the capital of Nimruz Province, Afghanistan, by the Taliban occurred on 6 August 2021.
+According to local officials, only the National Directorate of Security (NDS) and its forces had put up a fight against the Taliban, but they too eventually surrendered to the Taliban.
+Local officials had been requesting reinforcements but received no response.
 Zaranj was the first provincial capital to be taken by the Taliban in their 2021 offensive and the first one to be captured since Kunduz in 2016.

 The Taliban faced little to no resistance while capturing the city of Zaranj.
-The Afghan government officials and security forces either surrendered or fled to Iran and other neighbouring provinces.
+The Afghan government officials and security forces either surrendered or fled to Iran or neighbouring Afghan provinces.

 Background

-Zaranj had minimal government presence prior to its capture and has never been the target of international military operations.
+Zaranj had minimal government presence prior to its capture by the Taliban and had never been the target of international military operations.
 Due to lack of security it was Afghanistan's migrant hub and smuggling center with frequent kidnappings.
-The government didn't have much power inside Zaranj and no presence outside of it in 2017.
+The government did not have much power inside Zaranj and no presence outside of it in 2017.

 Simultaneously with the withdrawal of most United States troops from Afghanistan, the Taliban had increased the intensity of their offensive in Afghanistan, taking at least 50 districts in May and June 2021.
 It seemed like the Taliban were capturing districts around provincial capitals, preparing to capture them once foreign forces left.
 In Zimruz province, Chakhansur District and Delaram District were captured close to the Taliban's preexisting strength in Khash Rod District.

 Local leaders had been requesting reinforcements without a response for over a week.
 The army division responsible for defending the area, the 215th corps of the Afghan National Army, decided to focus on defending Lashkargah, capital of Helmand Province, leaving Zaranj weakly defended and vulnerable.